terencehh/e-commerce-app/README.md

 ﻿E-Commerce App Developed using React.js & Firebase.
-The App utilizes design patterns like Observables & Higher-order components.
+The App demonstrates high senior level development techniques in React Projects, utilizing design patterns such as Observables & Higher-order components, alongside utilizing many technologies to improve scalability, performance, & development times.
-Scalability & Performance is considered in this app.
 App is implemented as a Progressive Web App & tested using Jest Library.
 Other Technologies used include:
 - SASS